 Event promotes awareness about prescription drug abuse and proper disposal

-This Saturday, from 10 a.m. to 2 p.m., BCBSND and the DEA encourages North Dakotans to help curb prescription drug abuse and misuse by dropping off their unwanted or expired prescriptions at more than 25 locations across North Dakota.
-Collection sites can be found by visiting the North Dakota's Take Back Program Locations webpage or by visiting www.dea.gov and clicking on "Got Drugs?"
+This Saturday, from 10 a.m. to 2 p.m., BCBSND and the DEA encourages North Dakotans to help curb prescription drug abuse and misuse by dropping off their unwanted or expired prescriptions at the local collection site.
 Take-Back Day participants will also help protect their local agriculture and water supply as all drugs collected at Take-Back sites will be disposed of properly by local law enforcement or DEA officials.

-For more information about National Prescription Drug Take-Back Day and to locate a collection site, North Dakotans can visit North Dakota's Take Back Program Locations webpage or go to www.dea.gov and click on "Got Drugs?"
+For more information about National Prescription Drug Take-Back Day, and to locate a collection site, North Dakotans can visit www.dea.gov and click on "Got Drugs?"
 Take-Back day is free and anonymous.

 About Blue Cross Blue Shield of North Dakota

 BCBSND is a member-owned, not-for-profit independent licensee of the Blue Cross and Blue Shield Association.
 As North Dakota's largest provider of health care coverage, BCBSND is taking BOLD steps to collaborate with doctors, hospitals, clinics and members to ensure affordable access to quality health care in the state.
 To learn more about BCBSND, visit www.BCBSND.com.